campworkcoeman/campworkcoeman.org/summer-camp/forms/medical-form-info.md

 ---
 published: true
 layout: generic
-title: 2020 Medical Form Information
+title: 2021 Medical Form Information
 description: Information needed to fill out and submit the camp medical form.
 keywords: med, form, medical
 ---

-**2021 medical form and COVID screening information is forthcoming.**

 ## Who Needs a Completed Medical Form?

 <div class="alert alert-info">
-<strong>Medical forms are found on the bottom of this page.</strong> <em>Please use only the medical forms found on this site (Camp Workcoeman 2019 Printing) and not those from the CRC or any other site.</em>
+<strong>Medical forms are found on the bottom of this page.</strong> <em>Please use only the medical forms found on this site (Camp Workcoeman 2019 Printing) to ensure the most up-to-date version.</em>
 </div>

-All Scouts and Scouters staying at camp more than 72 hours (consecutive or non-consecutive) need parts A, B, C, and D of the **CW** version of the **BSA Annual Health and Medical Record** form completed and submitted along with any applicable **Medication Administration** and **Food Allergy Treatment Plan** forms.
-For those staying less than 72 hours, Part C is not required.
+All participants need parts A, B, C, and D of the BSA Annual Health & Medical Record form completed and submitted along with any applicable Medication Administration and Food Allergy Treatment Plan forms.
+The only exception is that Scouts who cumulatively attend **two days or fewer** over the course of the summer do not need Part C (physical). **Remember to make copies of all forms before submitting.** Only one copy is needed for the summer.
+Please mail forms to camp (A n: Health Officer, Camp Workcoeman, 169 Camp Workcoeman Rd., New Hartford, CT 06057) two weeks in advance or bring to check‐in.

+As part of our COVID‐19 mitigation policies, all participants must complete the COVID‐19 Pre‐Event Medical Screening Checklist and bring it with them to check‐in.
+A new form is needed for the first day of each program (but not subsequent days of multi‐day programs).

 #### Scouts with Special Needs

 If a Scout has a **Care Plan** for school please provide a copy of it with the medical form so any accommodations can be facilitated.
 The information is kept confidential on a need to know basis.
-If a food accommodation is required please complete the **Food Accommodation Request** form also.

 <div class="alert alert-info">
-<strong>Please use only the medical forms found on this site.</strong> Forms published prior to the 2019* printing (bottom right corner) cannot be accepted.
-The medical form linked from this page can be filled out on the computer using Adobe Reader; many items auto-fill after you enter them the first time. (* for physicals on or after 01/01/2020)
+<strong>Please use only the medical forms found on this site.</strong> Forms published prior to the 2019 printing (bottom right corner) cannot be accepted.
+The medical form linked from this page can be filled out on the computer using Adobe Reader; many items auto-fill after you enter them the first time.
 </div>

-All four parts of the BSA form must be completed and submitted along with any *applicable* Authorization for Administration of Medication, Emergency Treatment Plan for Allergic Reactions, and/or Camp Food Accommodation Request forms.
+All four parts of the BSA form must be completed and submitted along with any *applicable* Authorization for Administration of Medication and/or Emergency Treatment Plan for Allergic Reactions.

 ### Part A: Informed Consent, Release Agreement, and Authorization